Isaksson/node-red-contrib-unifi/README.md

 node-red-contrib-unifi is a Node-RED module that allows to query/control [UniFi devices](http://www.ubnt.com/) via the official UniFi-Controller API.
 Based on npm package node-unifi

 ##  New functions
+Version 0.3.14
-When updating from version 0.2.x to 0.3.x
+* New command getDPIstats - Get array of DPI stats When updating from version 0.2.x to 0.3.x
 * Beta release of new node (UnifiWS) that will use websocket for connection, listen to 'EVT_WU_Connected', 'EVT_WU_Disconnected', 'EVT_WU_Roam', 'EVT_WU_Roam_Radio', 'EVT_WG_Connected', 'EVT_WG_Disconnected', 'EVT_WG_Roam', 'EVT_WG_Roam_Radio', 'EVT_LU_Disconnected', 'EVT_LU_Connected'.